ruidlpm/pathPhynder/README.md

 ### Changes:

 01/05/2022 - Fixed bug in the likelihood method R scripts which occurred when processing a single query sample.

+05/2024 Version: 1b
+- added the "--no-BAQ" parameter to samtools mpileup to prevent base quality recalibration.
+This option is known to reduce reference bias.
+- added contamin.py script which estimates Y-chromosome contamination by looking at mismatches at ISOGG SNP sites.
+See tutorial for details.